carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

 comments are started by `--`, and end at the end of the line.
 For example, a commented version of the above query can be written as:

-    -- Get post 2000 data on Dipodomys' species
+    -- Get post 1580 data on authors
-    -- These are in the surveys table, and we are interested in all columns SELECT * FROM surveys
+    -- These are in the catalogue table, and we are interested in all columns SELECT * FROM surveys
-    -- Sampling year is in the column `year`, and we want to include 2000 WHERE (year >= 2000)
+    -- Sampling year is in the column `Date`, and we want to include after 1580 WHERE (year >= 2000)
-    -- Dipodomys' species have the `species_id` DM, DO, and DS AND (species_id IN ('DM', 'DO', 'DS'));
+    -- Author names
+    AND (author IN ('Aylett, Robert, 1583-1655?', 'Bacon, Francis, 1561-1626.'));

 Although SQL queries often read like plain English, it is *always* useful to add comments; this is especially true of more complex queries.